icmutualaid/icma-website/README.md

 ```
 icma-website/
   blog/             source code for the app
+    static/         static files, like CSS
+    templates/      HTML templates
   instance/         contains the website's db (git ignored)
   .gitignore        instructs your git client to ignore certain files when committing
 ```

 The `instance/` directory will appear when you run the project.
 This won't and shouldn't be added to your commits.